-Desktop Central allows you to store software packages in the following repositories:
+You can store software packages in the following software repository:

 Most software applications have a single installation file like <setup>.exe or the<softwarename>.exe.
 Other applications have more than one installable file, however, these files are located in the same directory.
 Some complex applications, like Microsoft Office, have multiple installable files.
 Here each installable file is located in a different directory.
 It is recommended that you deploy such applications from a network share that is accessible from all the computers in your network.